Help Center/ Domain Name Service/ FAQs/ Invalid Domain Resolution/ How Do I Check Whether a Record Set Has Been Applied?

 Example: nslookup -qt=a example123.com ns1.huaweicloud-dns.cn

-The record set configured for example123.com has taken effect on the authoritative DNS server ns1.huaweicloud-dns.cn.
+The record set configured for example123.com has been applied on the authoritative DNS server ns1.huaweicloud-dns.cn.

 Common Issues

-• If the IP address cannot be obtained during the verification, the record set has not taken effect or has been modified.
-Rectify the fault by referring to Why Did My Record Set Not Take Effect?
+• If no IP address is returned during the verification, the record set is not applied or has been modified.
+Rectify the fault by referring to Why Is My Record Set Not Applied?

 • An expired domain name has been renewed, but the website still cannot be visited.